 People and their relatives said that they were asked for their views and opinions by the home's manager and staff.
 They were given time to decide the support they wanted, when and where practicable, by whom.
 It was delivered in a way people liked that was friendly, enabling and appropriate.
 If there were any problems, they were quickly resolved.
 People were supported and enabled to enjoy the activities they had chosen.
-One person said, "I enjoy it here, they get me on all sorts of activities like flower arranging" Another person told us, "We have a good quality of life."
+One relative said, "The staff have been dementia care trained and are pretty good.
+I'm impressed with their patience and attention to detail."
+Another relative told us, "Staff interact really well with residents and this makes such a difference."

-The manager said most people using the service were privately funded self-referrals, but if a service was commissioned by a local authority or the NHS, that assessment information would be requested from these bodies or from a care home if they were being transferred.
-The home carried out its own assessments.
-If it was identified that needs could be met people and their relatives were invited to visit.
+The manager said that before anyone moved in, assessment information would be requested from service commissioners and hospital or a previous care home if they were being transferred.
+The home carried out its own assessments after people and their relatives were invited to visit, to see if they liked the home.
 They could visit as many times as they wished so they could decide if they wanted to move in.
-The visits also gave the home further opportunity to better identify if their needs could be met.
-Staff told us the importance of considering people's views so that the care could be focussed on the individual.
-It was also important to get the views of those already living at the home and give them the opportunity to say if they thought the person would fit in.
+One person said, "I was shown around and picked my room."
+The assessments identified if needs could be met and if so people were invited to move in if they wished.
 People were provided with written information about the home and organisation that outlined what they could expect from the home and what the home's expectations of them and their conduct was.

 People's care plans were based on the initial assessment, other information from previous placements and information gathered as staff and the person became more familiar with each other.
-The home provided care focussed on the individual and we saw staff put into practice training to promote a person centred approach.
+The home provided care focussed on the individual and we saw staff put into practice training that promoted a person centred approach.
 People were enabled and encouraged to discuss their choices, and contribute to their care and care plans if they wished.
 The care plans were developed with them and had been signed by people where practicable.
 The care plans had goals that were identified and agreed with people.
-The goals were underpinned by risks assessments and reviewed monthly by care workers and people using the service.
+The goals were underpinned by risks assessments and reviewed by care workers and people using the service.
 If goals were met they were replaced with new ones.
-The care plans recorded people's interests and the support required for them to follow them.
+The care plans recorded people's interests and the support required for people to follow them.
 Daily notes identified if chosen activities had taken place.
 The care plans were live documents that were added to when new information became available.
 The information gave the home, staff and people using the service the opportunity to identify further things they may wish to do.
 There was also individual communication plans and guidance.